-- 1. An applicant may retake an examination for the same class after 60 days have elapsed from the date of the previous examination if: - (a) The Department of Personnel is recruiting for the class which was the subject of the previous examination; and - (b) The applicant meets the conditions of the recruitment. - 2.
-An applicant may retake an examination for the same class before 60 days have elapsed from the date of the previous examination if the Department of Personnel is recruiting for the class which was the subject of the previous examination, the applicant meets the conditions of the recruitment and: - (a) The applicant has demonstrated that he has gained additional qualifications which indicate that he may be able to improve his score on the training and experience portion of the examination; or - (b) The examination is a measure of the applicant's manual skill or physical agility. - 3.
-When an applicant retakes an examination for the same class, the score of the most recent examination will determine eligibility and will replace the score of the previous examination.
+1. An applicant may retake an examination for the same class after 60 days have elapsed from the date of the previous examination if:

+(a) The Division of Human Resource Management is recruiting for the class which was the subject of the previous examination; and

+(b) The applicant meets the conditions of the recruitment.

+2. An applicant may retake an examination for the same class before 60 days have elapsed from the date of the previous examination if the Division of Human Resource Management is recruiting for the class which was the subject of the previous examination, the applicant meets the conditions of the recruitment and:

+(a) The applicant has demonstrated that he or she has gained additional qualifications which indicate that he or she may be able to improve his or her score on the training and experience portion of the examination; or

+(b) The examination is a measure of the applicant's manual skill or physical agility.

+3. When an applicant retakes an examination for the same class, the score of the most recent examination will determine eligibility and will replace the score of the previous examination.